timblair/smq/README.markdown

 These limitations are deemed acceptable due to the simple nature of this queueing system.

+### Workaround to Locking Limitations

+There is a workaround to the implicit limit of 5 workers per queue, which is to use the "batching" facility.
+This works by splitting up the messages by the [modulo](http://en.wikipedia.org/wiki/Modulo_operation) of the ID; in effect this means you can then run up to 5 workers per batch:

+	SMQ::Worker.new("queue_name", total_batches, this_batch).work do |msg|
+	  puts msg.data.inspect
+	  msg.ack!
+	end

 ## Licensing and Attribution

 SMQ is released under the MIT license as detailed in the LICENSE file that should be distributed with this library; the source code is [freely available](http://github.com/timblair/smq).